 This is the way in which a free person bypasses the evil layers of others and brings out the best in them.
 This lets them have an inkling of what they can be, inspiring them to no longer hide from themselves.
 Bada bing.

 When the free in me meets the free in you, we generate a marvelous energy between us.
 This multiplies and spreads, connecting up with other similar systems and picking up speed.
-It breaks up ignorance.
-It brings down illusions.
+It breaks up ignorance, and it brings down illusions.
 It destroys malice.
 And now we know what all this strength depends on: our constant contact with the irrational part of our own selves—our personal little destroyer.

 Until we get all the way there, we are going to sometimes use the key and sometimes not.
 In this in-between state, we’re going to duke it out with others in fits and starts.
 We may let their blaming, self-righteous accusations land, only to gather up our resources and stand tall.
 Hey, wait a minute.
 When we are no longer in denial about ourselves and pointing the wagging finger of accusation, their projections won’t stand a chance of sticking to us.
 To whatever degree we are able to see our own destructiveness, we will be able to counteract the evil in the other.